osiell/oerplib/doc/source/tutorials.rst

 --------------

-The main functionality of `OERPLib` is its ability to generate objects that are similar to browsable objects that can be found on the `OpenERP` server.
+The main functionality of `OERPLib` is its ability to generate objects that are similar to browsable objects found on the `OpenERP` server.
 All this is possible using the ``browse`` method::

     # fetch one object